junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Cas frowns at himself with concentration, the way he would focus whenever he puts a finger on Dean's forehead and heals him, Dean watches his open wounds closely.
 They are not healed.

-Cas shakes his head frustratedly, "I'm interfered," he says glumly, "The temporal disturbance affects my power, too.
+Cas shakes his head frustratedly.
+"I'm interfered," he says glumly, "Whatever is happening in the city, it's affecting my power, too.
 I can try harder but it might exhaust me more than healing me."

 Only the slow, natural healing then.
+Like a human.
 Dean watches him, worried.

 Cas holds an arm on the wet ground, making an effort trying to stand up.
 Dean reaches for his other arm, helping him on his feet.

 Cas wobbles a little, but he manages to stand straight.

+Dean smoothens out his trench coat and fixes his tie.
+The tears and cuttings don't look half as bad this way.

-"It's too dangerous out here," his voice is croaked, tone warning, "They can be anywhere, any statues."
-He nods at across street, Dean follows his sight, seeing two statues standing in the light lit from the mansion, the statues of a mother and a son.
+"It's too dangerous out here," Cas's voice is croaked, tone warning, "They can be anywhere, any statues."
+He nods at across street, Dean follows his sight, noticing the two statues standing in the light lit from the mansion, the statues of a mother and a son.
+The remnants of the rain dripping on their faces, it's almost like their eyes are gleaming, staring intensely at the house.

-"He's right, too much temporal disturbance, I can't get a good reading," the Doctor says, swinging the sonic screwdriver a few times like trying vainly to fix an used-up pen.
-"Let's go inside first."
+"He's right, too much temporal disturbance, I can't get a good reading," the Doctor says, swinging the sonic screwdriver a few times like trying vainly to fix an used-up ink pen.
+"If the Angels are in this city, we're sitting ducks out here.
+Let's go inside first."

 "You good to walk, man?"
 Dean asks under his breath, stilling holding Cas up like supporting an old man to cross streets.